Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear guidance on when to use this tool (searching) and when to use siblings (resolve for full records, fetch for downloads).
-It also explains the organism parameter for query expansion.
-However, it does not explicitly state when not to use this tool, which would strengthen the guidelines.
+The description provides clear guidance on when to use this tool (for broad, multi-source searching) and when to use alternatives (resolve for full record, fetch for downloads).
+It also explains optional query expansions (organism, disease, etc.) but lacks explicit when-not-to-use scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.